chriswendt/ietf/draft-ietf-stir-passport.md

 The PASSporT should use a number of standard JWT defined headers as well as some addition custom headers specifically required for two party communications with an originator and terminator.
 These headers or key value pairs will be explained here, but some of the security implications will be explained further in the security considerations section below.

-The JSON claim MUST include the following registered JWT defined claims unless noted optional:
+The JSON claim MUST include the following registered JWT defined claims:

-* "jti" - required - unique identifier of the JWT, useful for both tracking and avoiding replay of JWT
-* "iat" - required - issued at, time the JWT was issued, used for expiration
+* "iat" - issued at, time the JWT was issued, used for expiration

-Verified Token specific claims MUST be included unless noted optional:
+Verified Token specific claims MUST that be included:

-* "orig" - required - the originating identity claimed.  (e.g. for SIP, the FROM or P-AssertedID associated e.164 telephone number, TEL or SIP URI)  This SHOULD be in URI format as defined in [RFC3986] but could also be an application specific identity string.
+* "orig" - the originating identity claimed.  (e.g. for SIP, the FROM or P-AssertedID associated e.164 telephone number, TEL or SIP URI)  This SHOULD be in URI format as defined in [RFC3986] but could also be an application specific identity string.
-* "term" - required - the terminating identity claimed as the intended destination by the originating party. (e.g. for SIP, the TO associated e.164 telephone number, TEL or SIP URI)  This SHOULD be in URI format as defined in [RFC3986] but could also be an application specific identity string.
+* "term" - the terminating identity claimed as the intended destination by the originating party. (e.g. for SIP, the TO associated e.164 telephone number, TEL or SIP URI)  This SHOULD be in URI format as defined in [RFC3986] but could also be an application specific identity string.

 An example claim is as follows,

 	{
     "iat": 1443208345,
-    "jti": "FAhNaPk0onffyJvykJZC2A==",
     "orig":"+12155551212",
 	  "term":"sip:+12155551213@example.com"
   }